rileyjshaw/rileyjshaw.github.io/project-scraper/README.md

 		Flattens `../sources/tags.json`.tagInfo into an array so GraphQL can ingest it.

+	server.mjs
+		A simple express server that allows devtools like the project tagger to directly edit JSON files (eg. `../sources/tags.json`).

 sources/
 	Offline data files and collections to compliment the online data cached in `_generated/`.